Freckle-breasted woodpecker: Description

-A medium-sized, pied woodpecker.
-Upperparts black, heavily barred white.
-Undertail red, breast und belly buffwith light flank barring and slight side streaking.
-Withish cheeks partly bordered by black line.
-Crown red in male with orange forehead, black in female.
+It is a medium-sized, pied woodpecker.
+Its upper parts are black with heavily barred white.
+The undertail is red; the breast and belly are buff with light flank barring and slight side streaking.
+It has whitish cheeks partly bordered by a black line.
+The male's crown is red with an orange forehead; the female's is black.

 Habitat

 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, and subtropical or tropical moist montane forest.